devjadiya/Encoderspro/README.md

 bash
 Copy code
 npm start
-Once the app is running, you can access it by visiting http://localhost:3000 in your browser.
+Visit the app at: http://localhost:3000

 4. Build for Production
 bash
 Copy code
 npm run build
-After building the app, you can deploy it on your server, or use cloud services like Netlify or Vercel to host the app.
-Follow the deployment instructions on their official documentation.

-Deployment:
-The project is deployed on the company’s subdomain courses.encoderspro.com.
-This ensures a smooth and secure experience for users exploring and enrolling in ENCODERSPRO's courses.
+You can deploy the built app using services like Netlify, Vercel, or your custom server.